Nassim Ben Khalifa: Lausanne-Sport

 He then came back to Switzerland, and on 21 October 2016, he signed with Lausanne-Sport, where he had already played as a youth.
 He scored his first goal for them during his fourth appearance, a 1–2 loss against Young Boys.

-Return to Grasshopper
+Return to Grasshoppers

-On 5 July 2019 it was confirmed by Grasshopper Club Zürich, that Ben Khalifa had returned to the club on a 1-year contract with an option for one further year.
+On 5 July 2019 it was confirmed by Grasshoppers, that Ben Khalifa had returned to the club on a one-year contract with an option for one further year.

 Espérance de Tunis

 Ben Khalifa joined Espérance de Tunis in his native country in the summer of 2020, but left the team by mutual consent on 24 March 2022.

 Sanfrecce Hiroshima

-Then, in 25 April 2022, he joined Sanfrecce Hiroshima to increase the attacking options of the japanese team, which was struggling with injuries at the time of his arrival.
-He was signed during Michael Skibbe tenure at the japanese club, being it the 3rd time that Nassim and Michael will be working together at the same team, as player and manager, respectively.Then, in 22 October 2022, they got the J League Cup title.
+Then, on 25 April 2022, he joined Sanfrecce Hiroshima to increase the attacking options of the japanese team, which was struggling with injuries at the time of his arrival.
+He was signed during Michael Skibbe tenure at the japanese club, being it the 3rd time that Nassim and Michael will be working together at the same team, as player and manager, respectively.Then, on 22 October 2022, they got the J League Cup title.